Does Tooth Decay in Baby Teeth Cause Permanent Harm?

 Please call us to check eligibility and balance.

-If you are worried about your baby’s tooth development, call us on (03) 9553 1249.
-Visit us on the web, or use our convenient online booking page.
+If you are worried about your baby’s tooth development, call us at (03) 9553 1249, visit us online, or use our convenient online booking page.

 We are located at 36 Chesterville Road in Cheltenham.